CORRECTED-Japan chooses group led by Tokyu to run Sendai Airport

 A retailer Aeon Co, which teamed up with contractor Kumagai Gumi Co, came in the third.

-Macquarie Group’s Macquarie Capital is acting as a financial adviser for the group led by Maeda, two people with knowledge of the matter said.
+Macquarie Group’s Macquarie Capital is acting as a financial adviser for the group led by Tokyu, two people with knowledge of the matter said.
 (Reporting by Junko Fujita; Editing by Anand Basu)